 By 1924 the River Rouge Ford Plant in Dearborn, Michigan was capable of manufacturing 10,000 Model T cylinder blocks in a day.

 Today, the Motor Company is a multinational company that is still an industry leader around the world.
-Henry Ford revolutionized not only how we drive today but also our lifestyle in general.
+Henry Ford revolutionized how we drive today and our lifestyle in general.

 Why not check out some of our other related blogs below and leave us a comment, let us know what you like most about Henry Ford's success!